DSXiangLi/DecryptPrompt/README.md

   - PRM：Let's verify step by step
   - Chain of Hindsight Aligns Language Models with Feedback
   - AlpacaFarm: A Simulation Framework for Methods that Learn from Human Feedback
+  - Open Problems and Fundamental Limitations of Reinforcement Learning from Human Feedback

 ### LLM Agent 让模型使用工具 (llm_agent)
 - Prompt方案